Rosemary

 Rosemary is non-toxic to cats and dogs according to the ASPCA.
 It is safe for culinary use around pets in small quantities.

-Light Requirements Rosemary thrives in full sun.
-It needs at least 6 to 8 hours of direct sunlight daily.
-If growing indoors, a south-facing window is ideal, and supplemental grow lights may be necessary during winter months.
+Rosemary thrives in full sun: at least 6 to 8 hours of direct light daily.
+Indoors, use a south window and add a grow light in winter if days are short.

 In-Depth Care & Growth